Hand-off Patterns Between Triage and Remediation Agents

 The handoff schema

-Each field is required.
-Missing fields fail the handoff; the remediation agent does not act on partial input.
+- Required fields.
+Every field is mandatory.
+Missing fields fail the handoff and the remediation agent does not act on partial input.

 Validate before handing off

-Confidence threshold: if triage confidence < 0.7, the handoff stops; the case escalates to a human instead.
+- Confidence threshold.
+If triage confidence is below 0.7, the handoff stops and the case escalates to a human instead.

-Action allowlist: triage's recommended action must be in the remediation agent's tool allowlist.
-If not, the handoff fails.
+- Action allowlist.
+Triage’s recommended action must appear in the remediation agent’s tool allowlist.
+If not, the handoff fails closed.

 When remediation should refuse

-Required pre-conditions are not met.
-Pre-flight checks fail; the action does not fire.
+- Failed pre-conditions.
+Pre-flight checks for resource quota, deploy freeze, or related incident fail; the action does not fire.

 Auditing the handoff chain

-Each handoff is logged: triage agent, hypothesis, confidence, recommended action, remediation agent, action taken (or refused).
+- Per-handoff log line.
+Triage agent, hypothesis, confidence, recommended action, remediation agent, action taken or refused.
+One row, one handoff.

-When things go wrong, the handoff log is the first thing to read.
-Was the bug in triage, in remediation, or in the handoff itself?
+- Bug localisation.
+When things go wrong, the handoff log is the first thing on-call reads.
+The fault sits in triage, in remediation, or in the handoff itself, and the log makes it obvious which.

 Eval cases for the chain

-Successful handoff: triage produces correct hypothesis; remediation acts; outcome matches expected.
+- Successful handoff.
+Triage produces a correct hypothesis; remediation acts; outcome matches the expected resolution.

-Refusal handoff: triage produces correct hypothesis with low confidence; remediation correctly refuses.
+- Refusal handoff.
+Triage produces a correct hypothesis with low confidence; remediation correctly refuses and escalates.